 Hiking is a great way to get outside, be active and spend time with your family.
 This spring and summer head out and explore one of the many trails that Long Island has to offer.
 Wherever you end up going, remember to bring sunscreen and bug spray!

 Listed below are some of the best trails for families around Montauk, Riverhead, Huntington, Oyster Bay and Hempstead.

 If you’re looking for a hike filled with beautiful ocean views from beginning to end, Hither Hills Coastal Trail is for you!
-This 3.3 miles trail runs right along the water.
+This 3.3 mile trail runs right along the water.
 Enjoy listening to the peaceful sound of crashing waves the entire time.
 There are ticks in the area, so make sure to check yourself, your family, and your pets at the end of the hike.